mje-nz/jupytext/docs/index.md

 If your notebook contains more text than code, if you are writing a documentation or a book, you probably want to save your notebook as a Markdown document.
 - Use the [Jupytext Markdown format](formats.md#jupytext-markdown) if you wish to render your notebook as a `.md` file (without its outputs) on GitHub.
-- Use the [Myst Markdown format](formats.md#myst-markdown), a markdown flavor that “implements the best parts of reStructuredText”, if you wish to render your notebooks using Sphinx or [Jupyter Book](https://jupyterbook.org).
+- Use the [MyST Markdown format](formats.md#myst-markdown), a markdown flavor that “implements the best parts of reStructuredText”, if you wish to render your notebooks using Sphinx or [Jupyter Book](https://jupyterbook.org).
 - Finally, if you want to open your Jupyter Notebooks in RStudio, use the [R Markdown format](formats.md#r-markdown).

 Jupytext is easy to [install](install.md).
-Run either of
+Run either
 ```bash
 pip install jupytext
 ```